-The use of any under trays, fairings, scoops, louvres, air intakes or exits is not permitted (except as provided for in 0 above) unless supplied by the vehicle manufacturer as standard equipment in original production or the competitor can prove their legitimate use on the particular make and model in national or international level rally & circuit racing competition during the period in which the vehicle was manufactured.
+The use of any under trays, fairings, scoops, louvres, air intakes or exits is not permitted unless supplied by the vehicle manufacturer as standard equipment in original production or the competitor can prove their legitimate use on the particular make and model in national or international level rally & circuit racing competition during the period in which the vehicle was manufactured.

-Notwithstanding the above, the addition of period style bonnet louvres and engine cooling ducts within the bonnet and/or front valance panel is permitted.
+Notwithstanding the above, the addition of period-style bonnet louvres and engine cooling ducts within the bonnet and/or front valance panel is permitted.